immersive-web/webxr-input-profiles/README.md

 ### Touchpad Visual Responses
 Thumbsticks share physical characteristics with dpad, though they may also be clickable.
 Whereas all other data source types may use a `userAction` of `onTouch` for all visualizations, touchpad data sources will most likely only use an `onTouch` visualization to represent the touch-dot of the user's finger on the part.
 Any motion of the touchpad itself due to being clickable, will likely be represented in a visualization with the `userAction` set to `onPress`.

 In either case, the algorithm for interpolating the `target` properties is roughly the same.
 Only positive values in `Gamepad.axes` array at the `xAxisIndex` position are used with the `right` node, whereas only the absolute value of negative values are used with the `left` node.
-The same behavior applies to `up` and `down` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
+The same behavior applies to `top` and `bottom` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
 If clickable, response visualizations with a `userAction` set to `onPress` may also interpolate `buttonMin` and `buttonMax` based on `GamepadButton.value`.
 For example:

 ```json
 {